pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 py-execute-buffer-python2-switch
 --------------------------------
 Send buffer at point to Python2 interpreter.

-Switch to output buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-buffer-python2-noswitch
 ----------------------------------
 Send buffer at point to Python2 interpreter.

-Keep current buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-buffer-python2-dedicated
 -----------------------------------
-Send buffer at point to Python2 unique interpreter.
+Send buffer at point to Python2 interpreter.

 py-execute-buffer-python2-dedicated-switch
 ------------------------------------------
-Send buffer at point to Python2 unique interpreter and switch to result.
+Send buffer at point to Python2 interpreter.

 py-execute-buffer-python2\.7
 ----------------------------